Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Dispersion relations

 The imaginary part amplifies the wave and thus makes this scheme unstable.
-By differentiating biased against the propagation direction however, the imaginary part switches signs and has a damping effect.
-The calculations are straightforward and the result is shown on the right of Figure \ref{fig:dispersion_exa}.
-This behavior can be tuned with higher order schemes in order to get a more vacuum-like real part and to defer the imaginary part such that it becomes relevant only for short wavelengths and damps them.
-As the real part of $ \omega $ eventually decreases in any scheme, the damping of those waves serves as anti-aliasing effect.
+By differentiating biased against the propagation direction, however, the imaginary part switches signs and has a damping effect.
+The calculations are straightforward and the result is shown at the bottom of Figure \ref{fig:dispersion_exa}.
+This behavior can be tuned with higher order schemes in order to get a more vacuum-like real part and to defer the imaginary part such that it becomes relevant only for short wavelengths and damps only those.
+As the real part of $ \omega $ eventually decreases in any scheme as it reaches the Nyquist frequency, the damping of those high-frequency waves serves as anti-aliasing effect.
 This is shown below.

-Furthermore, when the differentiation is chosen to be balanced, then $ S_\nu =0 $ as in \eqref{NewPDESimple}.
-This implies that the derivative of $ g $ is independent of $ g $ itself which causes numerical instabilities in the form of mesh drifts \cite{Pressetal2007}.
-Biasing the derivatives combats these instabilities but in turn causes a non-isotropic simulation space.
-The propagation speed of waves decreases in the direction where the stencil is heavier weighted.
-The effects on the phase velocity by the non-isotropic space are also eased by applying the backward biased differentiation to the forward propagating components and vice versa and by going to the eigenspace of $Z$ \eqref{eq:AZ}, which is the purpose of the rotations.